Mathieu4141/reinforced-mario/README.md

 ## Pre-trained models

-Pre-trained models, along with logs of training, are included in the [exp](exp) folder.
+Except for the larger DQN model obtained through transfer learning, pre-trained models, along with logs of training, are included in the [exp](exp) folder.

 ## Results